 past Blackpool Airport (site of the first Official Aviation Meeting in England,

-are some large stores including Currys, Comet, Maplins, PC World, Staples
+some large stores including Currys, Comet, Maplins, PC World, Staples and

 St.Annes Town Centre

-Traditional Fish and Chips then my favorite is St.Annes Fish and Chip Restaurant.
+Chips then my favourite is St.Annes Fish and Chip Restaurant.

 The old Ashton Institute (previously used as a snooker hall) was been taken down